cstenkamp/MastersThesisText/pandoc_markdown_base/2_othertechniques.md

 TODO: Ist word2vec schon nen euclidian space?
 Why/Why not?

+The only information that can be taken into account when comparing two texts, or a text and a query, are the words it is made up from (...and their constellation, which is why \gls{word2vec} works better than \gls{bow}-approaches).

 * word2vec:
 	How neural word-embedding-techniques are trained: (\cite{Le2014}): "each word is represented by a vector which is concatenated or averaged with other word vectors in a context, and the resulting vector is used to pre- dict other words in the context.
 For example, the neural network language model proposed in (Bengio et al., 2006) uses the concatenation of several previous word vectors to form the input of a neural network, and tries to predict the next word.
 The outcome is that after the model is trained, the word vectors are mapped into a vector space such that semantically similar words have similar vector representations (e.g., “strong” is close to “powerful”)."